 It is always a good idea to carry a photocopy of the data page of your passport that has your photograph, along with a spare passport photograph.
 In the unlikely event that you lose your passport, these can be used as proof of identity and speed the process of obtaining a replacement.
 Keep these duplicates in a place separate from your passport.

-Travelink recommends Travel Insured International® Travel Insurance, and MedjetAssist, the premier global air-medical transport membership program in the U.S. Ask your Travel Advisor or visit our Travel Insurance Page for more information.
+Travelink recommends Allianz Travel Protection to protect your vacation dollars and travel experience from the unexpected.
+Ask your Travel Advisor or visit our Allianz Travel Protection page for more information.